akr5555/Voyara/docs/WIREFRAME_AND_DFD.md

 VOYARA – Travel Planning & Itinerary Management System

 Voyara is a travel planning platform that helps users plan trips, build itineraries, manage budgets, explore destinations, and interact with a travel community.

-This document describes the **UI wireframes** and **Data Flow Diagram (DFD)** of the system.
+This document describes the

-## Project Scope

--  Complete UI wireframes
--  System navigation flow
+-**UI wireframes**
--  Data Flow Diagram (DFD – Level 1)
+-**Data Flow Diagram (DFD)**
--  Admin analytics overview
+-**Database Schema**
+of the system.

-## UI Wireframes – Application Flow
+## 1 - UI Wireframes – Application Flow

 **Screen Sequence:**